mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/quality.md

 Here, the confusion matrix shows the performance that the model gets when solving a classification problem.
 Each entry in the confusion matrix can tell how many samples of each class were correctly classified and how many and where incorrectly classified.
 To get a detailed explanation you can move the mouse cursor over the graphics.

 ![Confusion matrix](/assets/predictors/confusion-matrix.png)

+!!!
+Success "Let's Query the model :bar_chart: :mag_right:"
+    After evaluating the performance of the model, next step is to get predictions by [querying the model](/model/query/scout/).